How do you choose an investment-grade property?

 And this is crucial because relying solely on the scientific approach (the data) isn’t enough.

-The statistics alone won’t allow you to differentiate between a good floor plan or a poor layout, a desirable neighbourhood compared to less desirable location with negative stigma or an aspect that receives abundant natural light compared to a poor orientation, etc.
+The statistics alone won’t allow you to differentiate between a good floor plan or a poor layout, a desirable neighbourhood compared to a less desirable location with a negative stigma or an aspect that receives abundant natural light compared to a poor orientation, etc.